SameerAhmad2/Universal_Image_Scraper/README.md

     default_output_extension    = 'png'
     default_url_length          = 'long'
     default_filter_tag          = 'html'
-    default_log_file            = 'logs/logger.txt'
     default_image_tags          = ['img', 'source', 'meta']
+    default_log_file            = '<HOSTNAME>__<RANDOM_ALPHANUMERIC>.txt'
     default_image_attributes    = [ 'src', 'data-wood_src', 'data-large_image', 'data-srcset',
                                     'srcset', 'data-src', 'content']

 ### ADDITIONAL INFORMATION ###
  - If a website is not specified the script will try to pass the default _template.html_ file for contents (in case manual html parsing is required).
- - All images fetched will be stored in a parent _images_ directory along with the specified output directory.
+ - All images fetched will be stored in a parent _images/_ directory along with the specified output directory.
  - If the remote asset already has an image extension, the parsed extension is ignored.
+ - The URL length keyword specifies whether you want remote asset links to include query parameters or not. (long and short respectively)
+ - All log files generated are stored in a _logs/_ folder in the project directory.